JuliaHomotopyContinuation/juliahomotopycontinuation.github.io/content/examples/reach-curve.md

 +++
 date = "2019-10-21T10:00:00+02:00"
-title = "The reach of a Curve" tags = ["example"] categories = ["general"] draft = false description = "Computing the reach" weight = -1 author = "Paul Breiding and Sascha Timme" group = "math-data"
+title = "The Reach of a Curve" tags = ["example"] categories = ["general"] draft = false description = "Computing the Reach" weight = -1 author = "Paul Breiding and Sascha Timme" group = "math-data"
 +++

-The reach  $\tau$ of an embedded manifold $M\subset \mathbb{R}^n$ is an important complexity measure for methods in computational topology, statistics and machine learning.
+The *reach* $\tau$ of an embedded manifold $M\subset \mathbb{R}^n$ is an important complexity measure for methods in computational topology, statistics and machine learning.
 Namely, estimating $M$, or functionals of $M$, requires regularity conditions and a common regularity assumption is that the reach $\tau >0$.
 The definition of $\tau$ is as follows:

 $$\tau = \sup \\{t\mid \text{all $x\in\mathbb{R}^n$ with $\mathrm{dist}(x,M)<t$ have a unique nearest point on $M$}\\}$$